Royal Antediluvian Order of Buffaloes: 20th century

 In 1901 the first Lodge in Scotland, Clan Ord, was opened, by Bro's Johnson and Ord Hume.
-On the 23rd of May 1902, the Royal Edinburgh Lodg No 854 was opened. on the Roll of the Grand Lodge of England (Birmingham section).
+On the 23rd of May 1902, the Royal Edinburgh Lodge No 854 was opened. on the Roll of the Grand Lodge of England (Birmingham section).
 This was the second Scottish Lodge.
 The Third lodge to be opened up in Scotland was St Kentgern 858 in Glasgow.
 On February 25, 1903.
 Bro.
 J Ord Hume officially opened the Maritime Lodge No 897 GLE in Australia on behalf of the Grand Lodge of England.

 The movement achieved a significant goal with the opening of one of its first orphanages, Aldridge, in 1904.
 This was funded by a Hapenny registration fee in every Lodge under the Grand Lodge of England.
 There were that many members and lodges meeting back then that the scheme paid for itself.

 By 1915 the Grand Lodge of England were already into the 1000 series of numbers.
 By the end of 1919 the Grand Lodge of England reached over the 3000 series.
 In the 1920s Lodge numbers in the GLE Order were in the 4000-5000 series.

 The First World War led to temporary or even permanent closure of many Lodges due to the enlistment of members.
 The Buffs supported the war effort through supplying motor ambulances to bring wounded soldiers back from the front lines.
 Initially six motorised ambulances were purchased and sent with each one operated by volunteer Buffs.
 More followed, with the figure quoted being between 18 and 22.

 Three Buffalo Lodges were formed in the back of Motor Ambulances.
 On their return after the war, the ambulances formed the first ambulance service in England.